sudo-xay/sudo-xay/README.md

 - 👋 Hi, I’m Xavier
-- 👀 I’m interested in all things linux
+- 👀 I’m interested in all things Cloud and Linux related
-- 🌱 I’m currently learning Linux System Administration
+- 🌱 I’m currently learning AZ-900 (In Progress) → AZ-104 Next → AZ-500 After
-- 💞️ I’m looking to be hired onto your Unix/Linux Team
+- 💞️ I’m looking to be hired onto your Cloud team
 - 📫 How to reach me: xavier@xavierphillips.tech
-- 🌎 Here is a link to my website where you can download my resume https://xavierphillips.tech/